1EastonJ/1eastonj/_pages/journey.md

 # 🌍 Journey

 > “Collect moments, not things.”
-> A collection of memories and snapshots from my travels — places that shaped how I see the world.
+> Snapshots from places that changed how I think, breathe, and see the world.

 <style>
 .gallery {